strategineer/personal-website/content/blog/2024-10-23/index.md

 ## Force players to think about relationships between their characters and the world during character creation

 Some tabletop roleplaying systems enforce this kind of relationship building as a core part of the character creation process but not all of them do.
-Even if I'm using a system that doesn't explicitely call for this (like the Shadowdark RPG rules for example), in the future I'll likely do it anyway because it's so useful.
+Even if I'm using a system that doesn't explicitly call for this (like the Shadowdark RPG rules for example), in the future I'll likely do it anyway because it's so useful.

 Each player character starting off with a pre-existing relationship with at least one other player character as well as one NPC provides a solid foundation for roleplay from the get go.
 The pre-existing relationship with another player character can inform the roleplay between these two characters and pre-existing relationship with an NPC can both inform the goals this character might have as well as provide an important NPC that as a GM you can use as a piece of the puzzle.